Low Libido and Nutrition: 10 Health Hacks For A Better Sex Drive

-Even being 10 pounds over your normal weight can very noticeably affect libido.
+Even being 10 pounds over your normal weight can very noticeably affect libido or trigger low libido.
 You may think depressed libido is because you don’t feel sexy or uninhibited when you’ve got love handles or thigh flab.
 That’s only part of it.

-(An important part!
-Feeling sexy and energetic DOES lead to you being your best self—in all ways.
-On the flip side, having to turn the lights off, avoid certain body parts being visible, or worrying about insecurities, leads to nothing good in the bedroom.)
+An important part is that feeling sexy and energetic DOES lead to you being your best self—in all ways.
+On the flip side, having to turn the lights off, avoid certain body parts being visible, or worrying about insecurities, leads to nothing good in the bedroom.

 When your energy is depleted, as it always will be on the Standard American Diet diet, you lose the sexual interest and stamina you once had.
-Sexual dysfunction happens the same way all degenerative disease does: it is linked to lifestyle choices.
-Your reproductive system, after all, is affected by the same things your cardiac, circulatory, and endocrine systems are–they are all inextricably linked, as they are all part of one complex organism.
+Sexual dysfunction happens the same way all degenerative diseases do: it is linked to lifestyle choices.
+Your reproductive system, after all, is affected by the same things your cardiac, circulatory, and endocrine systems are.
+They are all inextricably linked as they are all part of one complex organism.

-6. Add three things to your green smoothie.
-Call the recipe Good Green Love.
-Or Sexy Smoothie 2.0.
-Half for you, half for your partner.
+Call the recipe Good Green Love or Sexy Smoothie 2.0.
+It’s half for you and half for your partner.
 Here they are:

-b.
-Bee pollen.
 Look what it does for the queen bee!
-It’s a powerful aphrodisiac.
-Try one grain to make sure you’re not allergic, then two grains the next day.
-Put a spoonful of it in your smoothie when you’ve ascertained you don’t have a sensitivity to it.
-It also has a potentially helpful effect on seasonal allergies, and immune function!
+Bee pollen is a powerful aphrodisiac.
+Try one grain to make sure you’re not allergic and then two grains the next day.
+Put a spoonful of it in your libido-boosting smoothie when you’ve ascertained you don’t have a sensitivity to it.
+It also has a potentially helpful effect on seasonal allergies and immune function!

-Put it in your smoothie where you won’t notice it, since it contains androsterone, a precursor to pheromones that positively affect the sexual behavior of your partner.
+Put it in your sex smoothie recipe where you won’t notice it since it contains androsterone, a precursor to pheromones that positively affect the sexual behavior of your partner.

 More Tips to Increase Your Libido

-8: Check your medicine cabinet: Many over-the-counter and prescription drugs suppress libido or cause other sexual dysfunction.
-Common culprits are:
+Many over-the-counter and prescription drugs suppress libido or cause other sexual dysfunction.
+Common culprits are as follows: